venkataravuri/nexthink-assignment/README.md

 - Gateway uses Kafka cluster acts as buffer layer to sustain **Backpressure**
 - Data can be batched to reduce round-trips.

-Gateway can be designed as Cloud-Native applciation and scaled through Kubernetes HPA.
+Gateway can be designed as Cloud-Native application and scaled through Kubernetes HPA.
 Other alternative is leverage open-source Gateways and tailor their capabilities by building custom plug-ins and extensions.

 #### Scaling to 50+ million events

-Ingestion subsystem components should be extremely scalable to coup up with bursty workloads with low latency.
+Ingestion subsystem components should be extremely scalable to coup up with burst workloads with low latency.

-Multiple isloated clusters are needed to reduce impact to all customers when things go wrong.
+Multiple isolated clusters are needed to reduce impact to all customers when things go wrong.
 Traffic distribution across these clusters can be done through geo-location, by tenant or combination of both.

 To process high-volume feeds,
 - Gateway components are deployed to Kubernetes(K8s) cluster with horizontal Pod Autoscaler (HPA) based on throughput metrics.
-- Majority of processing should be don in-memory with NO blocking I/O.
+- Majority of processing should be done in-memory with NO blocking I/O.

 Processing of raw data is decoupled from capture for high-throughput.
 Backpressures due to downstream processing delays and database bottlenecks are handled through Kafka as buffer layer.

-**Alternatives**: :rocket: :rocket: :rocket: For extreme low-latency & high-throuput processing ```[Disruptor](https://lmax-exchange.github.io/disruptor/user-guide/index.html) aka.
-Ring Buffer ``` pattern can be employeed, but its too complex.
+**Alternatives**: :rocket: :rocket: :rocket: For extreme low-latency & high-throughput processing ```[Disruptor](https://lmax-exchange.github.io/disruptor/user-guide/index.html) aka.
+Ring Buffer ``` pattern can be employed, but its too complex.

 #### Scaling Kafka Cluster

 - Have multiple isolated Kafka clusters over single large Kafka cluster to avoid impact entire customer base.
-- Have more and more topic partitions for parallel processing with the In-Sync Replica set (ISR) set to at leaset 3 to avoid message losses during broker outages.
+- Have more and more topic partitions for parallel processing with the In-Sync Replica set (ISR) set to at least 3 to avoid message losses during broker outages.
-- Add borkers dynamically based on request throughput.
+- Add brokers dynamically based on request throughput.

 **Kafka Topic Strategy**
 For parallel processing, multiple Kafka topics with multiple partitions should be configured.
 Topics can be designed by tenant (or) by data/entity type (or) by function and more.
 Topic by tenant may not be ideal, when a new tenant is added new topics & partitions should be created along with consumers should be introduced.

-### 🏇 Streaming Apps & Near-realtime Trends ~~Analytics~~
+### 🏇 Streaming Apps & Near-Realtime Trends ~~Analytics~~

 Streaming apps will process incoming data/events to,

-1. Detect anomolies
+1. Detect anomalies
-2. Alert & Notify customers for any anolomies
+2. Alert & Notify customers for any anomalies
 3. Observe metrics (throughput and latencies) and take corrective actions.

-A dashobard for Tech.
-Ops. teams to monitor health of Ingestion Processing pipline.
-Use internal anlytics visualization tools such as Grafana tool for this.
+A dashboard for Tech.
+Ops. teams to monitor health of Ingestion Processing pipeline.
+Use internal analytics visualization tools such as Grafana tool for this.

 ### Ingestion Processors (Microservices)

 A set of Self Contained Services (Microservices) are deployed to,
-- De-duplication of raw data (We can emply '**Rotating Bloom Filters**')
+- De-duplication of raw data (We can employ '**Rotating Bloom Filters**')
 - Enrich data before storing into Clickhouse
 - Transform into query-friendly DB format

 These Microservices are Kafka consumers and auto-scaled through K8s HPA.
-They have their own database schema hosted on shared AWS RDS PostgreSQL (Is DB requried?).
+They have their own database schema hosted on shared AWS RDS PostgreSQL (Is DB required?).

-There could be need to capture raw data for audits, simulate loads for Peformance & Volume testing during dress reherrsals.
+There could be need to capture raw data for audits, simulate loads for Performance & Volume testing during dress rehearsals.

 **Scaling Processors aka.
 Kafka Consumers**